 There are more than 500 restaurants in Boracay.

-- any world cuisine you can imagine, I'll guarantee you'll find it on the island.
-Enjoy your
+cuisine you can imagine, I'll guarantee you'll find it on the island.
+Enjoy your meal!

 Unfortunately it's getting more and more difficult to find cheap restaurants in Boracay.
 The only really inexpensive option is eating at the local eateries or at the street food stalls where they serve snacks like shawarma, burger, corn, balut and different kinds of barbecue sticks.